-[Breaking News] The Voice of Bulma, Hiromi Tsuru Died At Age Of 57
+The Voice Of Bulma, Hiromi Tsuru, Dead At Age 57 [Breaking]

 — Todd Blankenship (@Herms98) November 17, 2017

-Inquistr will continue to look for updates about the progress of Hiromi’s death.
+The Inquisitr will continue to look for updates about the progress of the investigation of Hiromi’s death.